JBurrellIRL/ProjectTwo/README.md

 ## Testing

-1.
+* During the development of this, I continually tested its functionality across different web browsers such as Google Chrome, Brave and Mozilla Firefox.
+The intended functionality of the scoreboard is as described above in the features section.
+I did not detect any usability bugs outside of its intended functionality once I'd completed development.

-* The site was tested continuously across various modern browsers, especially in Google Chrome using the DevTools suite.
-I tested the site using the responsiveness tool, and the site is responsive across devices of varying screen widths.
+*  I tested the site using the responsiveness tools in Google Chrome, and the site is responsive across devices of varying screen widths.

 * The site receives a good score from the Lighthouse testing tool, as shown here: